Dr Christine Payard (PhD) [B. Ed (Hons); M Ed Studies (Language & Literacy), PhD, GAICD, INPP (NDT) and others.]

 - State and Catholic Education schools (preschool, primary and secondary levels);

 - University and TAFE institutions;

-- with business managers and employees in small and large private businesses and enterprises:
+- with business managers and employees in small and large private businesses and enterprises;

-- local government, manufacturing and industry groups
+- local government, manufacturing and industry groups; and,

-- Community groups including Early Childhood Learning Networks.
+- community groups including Early Childhood Learning Networks.